The full story behind my website relaunch

 GRAB MY FREE NICHING GUIDE HERE, AND SAY GOODBYE TO ALL YOUR NICHING WOES!

-What I did BEFORE I re-designed:
+What I did BEFORE the website relaunch:

 First off, before you invest in anything, you want to make sure that you are clear about your business foundations – your niche, your message, your services and packages etc.